JusteRaimbault/Governance/Docs/Luti/Luti.md

       - travel time improvement => more and longer trips (Zahavi law)

 Literature review on Luti: see [(Raimbault, 2018) - ch2](Raimbault_Memoire_v3.5.3_p107-p162.pdf)

+## Specific stylized facts

+We will consider in particular models with the following structure :
+  - aggregated population and employments temporal trajectories are fixed (with data or as synthetic inputs)
+  - location choices are estimated on initial data
+  - local pop and employments, and urban growth (densities) are simulated, and put in correspondence with disaggregated macro data (unclear what is the role of disaggregation)

+TODO: ontological correspondence between targeted models and toy model.

 ## Toy Luti example